 Do dogs learn from other dogs?

 The fact is that dogs do learn from other dogs.
 Dogs teach one another behaviors, whether these behaviors are "good" or "bad."
-It doesn't matter whether you bring an adult dog or a puppy into your home—the new pup will learn from the one you already have.
+The first dog trainer a dog encounters is its mother.
+It doesn't matter whether you bring an adult dog or a puppy into your home—the young dogs will learn from the one you already have.
 Group-coordinated behaviors that dogs use to model their behavior after one another are called allelomimetic behaviors.

-If you have a new dog in the home, they will learn many things from the dog that has been with you for a while.
+If you have a new second dog in the home, they will learn many things from the dog that has been with you for a while.
 You may notice that your new dog seems to look up to your other dog.
-He'll follow your other dog around the house, cuddle with him, and generally mimic his behavior, whether it's positive or negative.
+He'll follow your other dog around the house, cuddle with him, and generally mimic him, whether it's good or bad behavior.
 However, it can be extremely helpful when it comes to training your new dog and getting him used to your home.